Detection and Mitigation of Algorithmic Bias via Predictive Rate Parity: Discussion

 \section{Discussion}

-This work has proposed using non-parametric regression estimators to test for predictive rate parity and to provide a post-processing mitigation approach that calibrates models in cases where there is evidence of bias.
+This work has proposed using non-parametric regression estimators to test for predictive parity and to provide a post-processing mitigation approach that calibrates models in cases where there is evidence of bias.
 We extended traditional results on the asymptotic normality of these estimators to a non-iid observation setting, allowing for valid statistical testing under the sorts of dependence that are common in industry applications.
-In dependent data settings, we distinguish between calibration at an instance level versus at a user level, and note that these methods can be applied for either interpretation.
-We extend this methodology to address multi-objective models which are common in industry as well as to test for disparities in marginal outcomes.
+We extend this methodology to address multi-objective models which are common in industry applications as well as to test for disparities in marginal outcomes.

-We applied the methodology on several real-world datasets to demonstrate the favorable performance when compared with Platt's scaling and isotonic regression.
-We also noted in the PYMK dataset that the calibration can indeed differ between the dependent and independent formulation.
+We illustrated the importance of distinguishing dependent from independent samples with our experiments.
+Not only can these assumptions lead to vastly different outcomes in fairness readouts, but testing for calibration under independence using metrics such as ECE or MSCE can can yield significant biases.

-Finally, we would like to remind the practitioners that choosing the proper definition of fairness should be context-specific.
-Applying a bias mitigation strategy without a good understanding of the context can lead to undesirable consequences due to the conflict between notions of fairness.
+We conclude by noting that there are numerous definitions of fairness \cite{Saravanakumar21}, which are often conflicting.
+The applicability of various fairness definitions has been the subject of numerous other works including \cite{simoiu2017} and \cite{corbett2018measure}.
+Predictive parity is an obvious choice when model scores need to be interpreted as likelihoods or risk scores, but encourage practitioners to use discretion when selecting an appropriate definition for their domain.